 Anyway, there is my (unfortunate) forecast.
 As with all mathematical forecasts, its limitations are that it assumes that: (i) the current data are accurate and relevant; (ii) there are sufficient past relevant data to recognize the pertinent long-term patterns; and (iii) nothing new comes along to disrupt the current situation.
 The recent wrangle about tariffs is a relevant example of a potentially disruptive influence, as would be increasing effects of climate change.

-However, if the forecast is accurate, at least in the short-term, then US wineries may soon need to place more reliance on their export markets (so, their government should stop antagonizing the Europeans and Chinese).
+However, if the forecast is accurate, at least in the short-term, then US wineries may soon need to place more reliance on their export markets (California export boosters aim for 37% more wine abroad by 2030).
 The alternative, I guess, is to reduce their vineyard area (eg. Wine slump threatens California vineyard cull).

 PS.
 You may like to try the same analysis on the bw166 graph for the size of the US spirits market, which shows remarkably similar cycles.